 A sudden injury that causes immediate pain or discomfort in the foot must be treated differently than other foot and ankle conditions.
-A sprain or fracture as a result of overuse or landing too hard on the foot will need immediate intervention to prevent long-lasting effects.
+A sprain or fracture as a result of overuse or landing too hard on the foot will need immediate intervention and podiatric treatment to prevent long-lasting effects.
 Our podiatrists are trained specifically in the major causes and remedies of foot trauma, and have the experience to apply the most effective treatments for each individual patient.

 Advanced Relief for Fractures, Sports Injuries, and Other Foot Trauma

 Sudden accidents, increased activity, and repetitive motion can all can place stress on the bones and ligaments in the lower leg, causing painful injuries to the feet and ankles.
 At Greater Washington Advanced Podiatry, we know that the best treatment for foot and ankle trauma doesn’t just address the current injury—it involves addressing any underlying problems that could create problems in the future.
 If you have suffered a foot or ankle injury, complete our contact form or call us at (301) 515-3338, and we'll be in touch with you shortly to set up your free initial consultation.

 Although foot trauma is most common in athletes and children, anyone can potentially suffer injuries such as:

 - Stress fractures.
 Stress fractures are microscopic breaks in a bone that occur as a result of repetitive overuse.
 While these injuries can happen to any bone in the body, half of all stress fractures occur in the lower leg.
 Sometimes called hairline fractures, these breaks commonly occur in the metatarsal bones in the ball of the foot due to increased activity or a direct blow to the foot.